 The students of Cardinal Cushing Centers were what drew Randy in.
-He begun running the summer art program at Cardinal Cushing Centers after a job at an ad agency left him feeling unfulfilled.
+He begun working at there as a volunteer after a job at an ad agency left him feeling unfulfilled.
 33 years later, he still eats lunch with the students, goes to recess, and maintains a studio where he can see into his students' inner lives in a way that many cannot.
 The story of one student characterizes this innate ability.
 Randy recalls that during the first time he met Nick, who is on the autism spectrum, "he just paced up and down the room."
-Randy knew that what Nick needed was space, safety, and time, and patiently gave Nick just that.
+Randy knew that what Nick needed was space, safety, and time, and patiently gave him just that.
 After several weeks, Nick slowly opened up and began sharing with Randy his art- and what he shared was astounding.
 "His work developed into the most unbelievable abstracts," Randy said.
 Now, Nick is a professional artist and his work has garnered an impressive following.
 Of course, it doesn't matter to Randy if his students achieve professional artistic success like Nick.
 He just feels lucky to help them along on their journeys of self-expression.
-"Every day is a true joy and blessing," he says.
+"Everyday is a true joy and blessing," he says.